-The -A on the right hand side of the counter shows that a Character with this order is unable to fire for the duration of the Order.
+The -A on the right hand side of the counter shows that a Character with this order is unable to fire.

 10.06 EVADE

 Enemy Characters with this Order will move 1 hex in the direction listed first on Impulses 1 and 3 and 1 hex in the second direction on Impulses 2 and 4.